 Should he fuss, give him a few minutes to settle on his own, especially if he’s only whimpering and complaining.
 And finally, change your mindset and see this a chance to enjoy the moment—this might be a sign for you to slow your pace down.

 Yes, he might have gotten used to napping only when he’s held, but that doesn’t make it your fault.
 Nor does that mean that you’re stuck, either.
-With these tips, you can finally free your arms during nap times and help him sleep once and for all.
+With these tips, you can finally free your arms, get a long nap, and help him sleep once and for all.